zeroxthreef/stsml/README.md

 # STSML
-STS Markup Language was made to do simple scriptable html modifications with the scripting language [STS](https://github.com/zeroxthreef/SimpleTinyScript) (simple tiny script).
-Think of PHP but this is nowhere near that level.
+STS Markup Language can do simple scriptable html modifications with the scripting language [STS](https://github.com/zeroxthreef/SimpleTinyScript) (simple tiny script).
+Sort of like of PHP but this is nowhere near that level.

 stsml has an asynchronus task system and redis client functions built in.